daleao/sdv/Modular Gameplay Overhaul/Modules/Professions/README.md

 - [Better Slingshots][mod:better-slingshots], [Ring Overhaul][mod:ring-overhaul], or any mod that affects Slingshot behavior.
 - [Quality Artisan Products][mod:qap] and [Quality Artisan Products for Artisan Valley][mod:qap-av], as they will be overriden by this mod's changes to the Artisan profession (use [Flower Meads][mod:flower-meads] instead for the namesake feature).
 - [All Professions][mod:all-professions] and [Skill Prestige][mod:prestige], as they conflict with this mod's Prestige system.
 You could potentially use them if you disable this mod's Prestige system, but I will not provide support in case of bugs.
+- [Yet Another Harvest With Scythe Mod][mod:yahwsm] will not apply modded profession perks.
+Use instead the feature included in CJB Cheats Menu.

 ## F.A.Q.